JimPaine/azure-terraform-lab/labs/2.0/README.md

 terraform apply
 ```

 What you will notice is that it prompts you for the values to use for the variables.
-While this is fine as we are running interactivly.
-Go a head and use the following values:
+While this is fine as we are running interactively.
+Go ahead and use the following values:

 | Name      | Value      |
 |:---------:|:----------:|